brightcove/hot-shots/README.md

 As usual, callbacks will have an error as their first parameter.
 You can have an error in both the message and close callbacks.

+If the optional callback is not given, an error is thrown in some cases and a console.log message is used in others.
+An error will only be thrown when there is a missing callback if it is some potential configuration issue to be fixed.

 In the event that there is a socket error, `hot-shots` will allow this error to bubble up.
 If you would like to catch the errors, just attach a listener to the socket property on the instance.

 ```javascript